Ziki Robertson, 11th Baroness Wharton

-Myrtle Olive Felix Robertson, 11th Baroness Wharton (née Arbuthnot; 20 February 1934 – 15 May 2000), known as Ziki Robertson and professionally as Ziki Arnot, was a photographer, model and actress.
-She was the daughter of David George Arbuthnot and Elisabeth, née Kemeys-Tynte, 10th Baroness Wharton.
-She was brought up in South Africa but moved to England in her teens.
+Myrtle Olive Felix Robertson, 11th Baroness Wharton (née Arbuthnot; 20 February 1934 – 15 May 2000), known as Ziki Robertson and professionally as Ziki Arnot, was a British politician, animal welfare campaigner and photographer.

+Biography

+Wharton was the daughter of David George Arbuthnot and Elisabeth, née Kemeys-Tynte, 10th Baroness Wharton.
+She was brought up in South Africa and was educated at the Herschel school for girls in Clarement, Cape Province.
+She was an advocate of animal welfare and became a vice-president of the RSPCA in 1997.

 When her mother died in 1974, the Barony went into abeyance.
 This was terminated in 1990, and Ziki Robertson became 11th Baroness Wharton.
 She was one of the 92 hereditary peers who were elected under the House of Lords Act 1999 to continue as members of the Lords when most of the hereditary peers lost their seats.
-She was Vice President of the RSPCA.

 She married Henry MacLeod Robertson and had four children including Myles Christopher David Robertson, 12th Baron Wharton.
-She died of Creutzfeldt–Jakob disease.
+She died of sporadic Creutzfeldt–Jakob disease on 15 May 2000, aged 66.